 18.1 Before a WTDC, TDAG shall meet to examine proposed new Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.

-18.2 At least one month before a WTDC, the Director of the Telecommunication Development Bureau shall communicate to Member States and Sector Members a list of the Questions proposed, together with any changes recommended by TDAG, and make these available on the ITU website.
+18.2 At least one month before a WTDC, the Director of the Telecommunication Development Bureau BDT shall communicate to Member States and ITU-D Sector Members a list of the Questions proposed, together with any changes recommended by TDAG, and make these available on the ITU website along with the results of the survey referred to under § 11.4.3.

 19 Adoption of proposed new and revised Questions between two WTDCs

-19.1 Between two WTDCs, Member States, Sector Members, Academia and duly authorized entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.
+19.1 Between two WTDCs, Member States, ITU-D Sector Members, Academia and invited entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.

 19.2 Each proposed new and revised Question should be based on the template/outline referred to in § 17.3 above.

-19.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and some Member States, Sector Members or other duly authorized entities and organizations (normally at least four) have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.
+19.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and at least four Member States, ITU-D Sector Members or other invited entities and organizations have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.

-19.4 The Director, after endorsement by TDAG, shall inform Member States, Sector Members, Academia and other duly authorized entities of the new and revised Questions by circular.
+19.4 The Director, after endorsement by TDAG, shall inform Member States, ITU-D Sector Members, Academia and other invited entities and organizations of the new and revised Questions by circular.

 SECTION 5 – Deletion of Questions